 Programs require at least 20 students to be part of the extended day program.
 Boards may not offer the before- and after-school programs if there is not enough interest from families.
 In addition to the program for kindergarten students, the extended day program may be offered to students in grades 1 and 2 on a first-come, first-serve basis, if space exists at a school.

 The extended day program is a fee-for-service program.
-The projected fee for a Board operated program for September 2016 is $26.50 per day, for the before- and after-school program.
+The average daily fee for a before and after-school program is $18.00.
 All fees posted are subject to change.

 Families who need help with costs may be eligible for subsidies through the City of Hamilton.
 Find details on eligibility for this assistance on the City of Hamilton website or by calling 905-546-4870.